 x=picture_width8×frame_rate×8×n

 relative to the left boundary (x=0) of the picture, where picture_width is the picture width and frame_rate is the frame rate of test sequence.
 The test results are compared with an anchor.
-The anchor bitstreams are generated using the same (modified) low-delay B CTC.
+The anchor bitstreams are generated using the same low-delay B CTC.

-The performance results are shown in Table 1 for disabling LMCS for pictures within a GDR period and in Table 2 for disabling chroma residual scaling of LMCS for pictures within a GDR period.
+The performance results are shown in Table 1 for disabling LMCS for pictures within a GDR period, in Table 2 for disabling chroma residual scaling of LMCS for pictures within a GDR period, and Table 3 for disabling chroma residual scaling of LMCS for CUs in clean area, when necessary.

-As seen, the impact on coding performance by the proposals is very minor; xx% for disabling LMCS for pictures within a GDR period and yy% for disabling chroma residual scaling of LMCS for pictures within a GDR period.
+As seen, the impact on coding performance by the proposals is very minor; xx% for disabling LMCS for pictures within a GDR period, yy% for disabling chroma residual scaling of LMCS for pictures within a GDR period, and zz% for disabling chroma residual scaling of LMCS for CUs in clean area, when necessary.